lionelmace/ibmcloud-utils/wireguard/README.md

     ping 10.23.5.1
     ```

-1. From your local machine, ping the private endpoing of your kubernetes cluster such as
+1. From your local machine, ping the private endpoint of one of your [Kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters) such as
     ```
     ping c2.private.eu-de.containers.cloud.ibm.com
     ```